“Take lots of great photos!”

 It’s taken me years and a lot of seeing my own “almost-great” photos go in the never-to-be-shown folder or deleted outright, but I’m finally taking his advice.

-This photoblog series that I’ve been doing since fall of 2011 (see it here, on 500px, and on Facebook) was the first step in this line of thinking: I’ve limited myself to at most one photo per day since I started it (with very rare exceptions).
+This photoblog series that I’ve been doing since fall of 2011 (see it here, on 500px, or on Facebook) was the first step in this line of thinking: I’ve limited myself to at most one photo per day since I started it (with very rare exceptions).
 I think that limit helps me think more clearly about what I’m sharing.
 It forces me to discard or delay that which isn’t up to snuff.
 (That’s not to say that I don’t sometimes lay an egg.
 There are clearly some that haven’t been as well received as others, but that feedback is helpful too!)

 Now I’m applying that same line of thinking to this trip.
 I’m avoiding shots I know I’ll discard later.
 I’m looking at what I’m shooting and making sure I’m happy with the results before I move on.
 And if I come home with fewer photographs, but they are of higher quality, that will make me happy.